-Adding a New VoIP Monitor
+Adding a new VoIP monitor

-Steps to set up the monitor
+Steps to set up a new VoIP monitor

+OpManager performs the UDP jitter operation to proactively monitor the VoIP quality between Cisco devices.
+The UDP jitter operation simulates continuous VoIP traffic to consistently monitor the voice quality scores between the source and the destination devices.
 Using OpManager, you can now monitor the voice and video quality of a 'call path'.
 Call path is the WAN link between the router in your main office and the one in the branch office that you want to monitor.

 Step 1: Enable Add (/discover) the router in your LAN to OpManager.
 And make sure the SNMP read and write community are configured properly, for that router.

 Step 2: Enable SLA responder on the destination device you wish to monitor.
 The steps are detailed below.

 - Open a CLI session on the destination router and enable the EXEC mode as follows:

 - Enable the IP SLA responder:

 Router(config)#ip sla responder

 (Note: Enter any one of the command to enable IP SLA responder as it varies according to the IOS versions.)